NSSTC/sim-ecs/README.md

 An actual application will use a mix out of everything and more, and depending on that may have a different experience.

 You can run these benchmarks on your own machine - they are in the `examples/bench` folder.

+The below result compares several AoS-based ECS libraries, which are similar to sim-ecs.
+The only exception is bitecs, which is a SoA-based ECS library, for its usage in Phaser.

 ### The Benchmarks